humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 #### Stochastic Collisions

-In a gas composed of hard sphere molecules of diameter d (twice the total atomic radius of each molecule), the probability that two molecules both located within a volume of gas $V$ (the volume of the cell in which both molecules are contained) collide is proportional to the total volume swept out by their interaction cross sections normalized by the volume of gas being considered [6].
+In a gas composed of hard sphere molecules of diameter $d$ (twice the total atomic radius of each molecule), the probability that two molecules both located within a volume of gas $V$ (the volume of the cell in which both molecules are contained) collide is proportional to the total volume swept out by their interaction cross sections normalized by the volume of gas being considered [6].
 This is shown by the equation

 $$
-P \propto \pi d^2 v_{rel} \Delta t / V \;. \quad(10)
+P \propto \pi d^2 v_{\mathrm{rel}} \Delta t / V \;. \quad(10)
 $$

 The concept of volume swept out by an interaction cross section [6] can be visualized in Figure 6.